taha-cmyk/Vault/docs/app/src/main/java/com/taha/vault/MainActivity.kt.md

 # Overview
-This Kotlin code is for the `MainActivity` of an Android application, specifically designed to work with the Jetpack Compose UI framework and the Koin dependency injection library.
-The `MainActivity` is responsible for setting up the application's theme, navigation, and dependency injection.
+The provided Kotlin code is for the `MainActivity` of an Android application.
+It sets up the application's theme and navigation host, and initializes the Koin dependency injection framework.
+The activity's content is composed using Jetpack Compose.

 ## Class Descriptions

 ### `MainActivity`
-**Description**: The main entry point of the application, responsible for setting up the UI, navigation, and dependency injection.
+The main entry point of the application.

-**API Reference**
+#### API Reference

 ### `MainActivity()`

-**Description**: The constructor for the `MainActivity` class.
+**Description**: The main activity of the application.

 **Parameters**: None

-**Returns**: An instance of `MainActivity`

-### `onCreate(savedInstanceState: Bundle?)`

-**Description**: Called when the activity is created, sets up the UI, navigation, and dependency injection.

-**Parameters**:
-- `savedInstanceState` (Bundle?): The saved instance state of the activity, if any.

 **Returns**: None